yannikmadeheim-del/pyFBS-nonlinear/docs/examples/01_static_display.rst

 Impacts
 =======
-Impacts can be added to the 3D display directly from the :mod:`pd.DataFrame`:
+Impacts can be added to the 3D display directly from the :mod:`pd.DataFrame`.

 .. code-block:: python